 Sending employees abroad offers companies unique and strategic insights into new markets.
 International employees that relocate to another country gain a boots-on-the-ground understanding of that country’s culture, customer base, market needs, and business practices.

 Some businesses offer a work-from-anywhere policy to give employees more freedom to be mobile while on the job.
-This type of global mobility policy allows talent to relocate or travel abroad for work or personal reasons while maintaining their position with the company.
+This type of employee mobility policy allows talent to relocate or travel abroad for work or personal reasons while maintaining their position with the company.

 Considering more working professionals today want the opportunity to work from anywhere, businesses that offer this type of flexible work policy have a significant competitive advantage in hiring and retaining a top-quality workforce.